KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Active selections widget - Style property

  Be aware that a selection can be locked.
 In this case it will be not possible to delete that selection until unlocked.
 This can only be done by admin users.
- This forces the final user to run the dashboard with that selection that will not be removed as locked.
+ This forces the final user to run the dashboard with that selection that will not be removed as locked by the admin user.

 Selector widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~